blakeboswell/ploom/README.md

     ## 2 cyl          -1.59      0.712      -2.23 3.37e- 2  -3.04    -0.131
     ## 3 disp         -0.0206    0.0103     -2.01 5.42e- 2  -0.0416   0.000395

-#### Fitting in Chunks
+#### Fitting over Chunks

 Models can be be fit with repeated calls to `fit()` over chunks of data.
-Each call to `fit()` only needs to allocate memory for the provided chunk, thereby bounding the fitting process to chunk size.
+Each call to `fit()` only needs to allocate memory for the provided chunk, thereby bounding the required memory to chunk size.

 The function `oomdata_tbl()` enables iteration over an in-memory `tibble()` or `data.frame()`.